phylo42/PEWO/README_benoit.md

     - tk,
     - tkinter

-- Use the genered sequences in workflows performiong the placement operation :
+- Use the generated sequences in workflows performing the placement operation